Brendan O'Carroll's Hot Milk and Pepper

-Brendan O'Carroll's Hot Milk and Pepper was an RTÉ television quiz show presented by Brendan O'Carroll and also starring Gerry Browne that was broadcast for two series between 1996 and 1998.
+Brendan O'Carroll's Hot Milk and Pepper is an RTÉ television quiz show presented by Brendan O'Carroll and also starring Gerry Browne that was broadcast for two series between 1996 and 1998.
 The show featured two teams of four competing each week.

 History

 Production company Frontier Films devised Brendan O'Carroll's Hot Milk and Pepper as a comedy quiz show vehicle for Brendan O'Carroll.
 It was devised as a replacement quiz show for Where in the World? which ended in 1996.
 O'Carroll claimed that the name referred to Margaret Thatcher's drink request when he worked as her butler for four days in 1984 at an EU summit.

 Format

 Hot Milk and Pepper featured two teams of four - the Pink team and the Green team.
 Each member of the team was linked (e.g. all four members of the team were taxi drivers from the same firm).